iaseth/it/README.md

 # 🌳 ignore-tree (`it`)

-`it` is a fast and minimal CLI tool that prints a directory tree with file sizes and "last modified" timestamps — while ignoring common build and cache directories.
+`it` is a fast and minimal CLI tool that prints a directory tree with file sizes, last modified and other details — while ignoring common build and cache directories.

 🧹 Hidden files and junk folders are skipped by default, so you can focus on the actual content.